Publications

 BioBlitz Protocols

-This manual will provide guidance and suggestions to best maximize the efficiency and value of these events through proper data collection and data sharing.
-The resources provide include species checklists, data entry forms, registration forms, information for landowners, and media and communications documents.
+This manual will provide guidance and suggestions to best maximize the efficiency and value of these community science events through proper data collection and data sharing.
+The resources provided include species checklists, data entry forms, registration forms, information for landowners, and media and communications documents.
 As each BioBlitz is unique in its purpose, goals, challenges, and limitations, the advice and resources used during each event will be dependent on the organizers and participants.
-A guide for Planning Community BioBlitz Events in Eastern Ontario

 Light Pollution Handout

 Developed at the 2008 Lake Links workshop, this handout outlines solutions to light pollution, including an activity for children to build a simple shield for outdoor lights using outdoor paint and cardboard.
-Light Pollution handout
+Light Pollution handout PDF

 Fact Sheets